D4AX7/DRDO-Project/SECURITY.md

+# Security Policy

-Security
+## Security at Microsoft

-Microsoft takes the security of our software products and services seriously, which includes all source code repositories managed through our GitHub organizations, which include Microsoft, Azure, DotNet, AspNet, Xamarin, and our GitHub organizations.
+Microsoft takes the security of our software products and services seriously.
+This includes all source code repositories managed through our GitHub organizations, including but not limited to [Microsoft](https://github.com/microsoft), [Azure](https://github.com/azure), [DotNet](https://github.com/dotnet), [AspNet](https://github.com/aspnet), [Xamarin](https://github.com/xamarin), and other related organizations.

+## Reporting a Vulnerability

+**Do not report security vulnerabilities through public GitHub issues.**

-If you believe you have found a security vulnerability in any Microsoft-owned repository that meets Microsoft's definition of a security vulnerability, please report it to us as described below.
+If you believe you have found a security vulnerability in any Microsoft-owned repository that meets [Microsoft’s definition of a security vulnerability](https://aka.ms/securitydef), please report it to us through one of the following ways:

-Reporting Security Issues
-Please do not report security vulnerabilities through public GitHub issues.

-Instead, please report them to the Microsoft Security Response Center (MSRC) at https://msrc.microsoft.com/create-report.
+- **Online Form:** Submit your report to the [Microsoft Security Response Center (MSRC)](https://msrc.microsoft.com/create-report).

-If you prefer to submit without logging in, send email to secure@microsoft.com.
-If possible, encrypt your message with our PGP key; please download it from the Microsoft Security Response Center PGP Key page.
+- **Email:** If you prefer to submit without logging in, send an email to [secure@microsoft.com](mailto:secure@microsoft.com).
+If possible, encrypt your message using the [MSRC PGP Key](https://www.microsoft.com/msrc/pgp-key).

 You should receive a response within 24 hours.
-If for some reason you do not, please follow up via email to ensure we received your original message.
-Additional information can be found at microsoft.com/msrc.
+If you do not, please follow up via email to ensure your report was received.
+Additional information is available at [microsoft.com/msrc](https://www.microsoft.com/msrc).

-Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:
+### What to Include in Your Report

+To help us triage your report efficiently, please include as much of the following information as possible:

-Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
+- Type of issue (e.g., buffer overflow, SQL injection, cross-site scripting, etc.)
-Full paths of source file(s) related to the manifestation of the issue The location of the affected source code (tag/branch/commit or direct URL) Any special configuration required to reproduce the issue Step-by-step instructions to reproduce the issue Proof-of-concept or exploit code (if possible)
+- Full path(s) of source file(s) related to the issue
+- Location of the affected source code (tag, branch, commit, or direct URL)
+- Any special configuration required to reproduce the issue
+- Step-by-step instructions to reproduce the issue
+- Proof-of-concept or exploit code (if possible)
-Impact of the issue, including how an attacker might exploit the issue This information will help us triage your report more quickly.
+- Impact of the issue, including how an attacker might exploit it

-If you are reporting for a bug bounty, more complete reports can contribute to a higher bounty award.
-Please visit our Microsoft Bug Bounty Program page for more details about our active programs.
+If you are submitting for a bug bounty, more complete reports can contribute to a higher bounty award.
+See the [Microsoft Bug Bounty Program](https://aka.ms/bugbounty) for more details.

-Preferred Languages
+## Preferred Languages

 We prefer all communications to be in English.

-Policy
+## Policy

-Microsoft follows the principle of Coordinated Vulnerability Disclosure.
+Microsoft follows the principle of [Coordinated Vulnerability Disclosure](https://www.microsoft.com/msrc/cvd).

+Thank you for helping keep Microsoft and our users safe!